AndroidArenaAgent/AndroidArena/README.md

-﻿# AndroidArena: Understanding the Weakness of Large Language Model Agents within a Complex Android Environment
+﻿# Understanding the Weakness of Large Language Model Agents within a Complex Android Environment

+<a href="https://arxiv.org/abs/2402.06596">Paper Link</a>

 ## Abstract
 Large language models (LLMs) have empowered intelligent agents to execute intricate tasks within `domain-specific software` such as browsers and games.
 However, when applied to `general-purpose software systems` like operating systems, LLM agents face three primary challenges.
 Firstly, the `action space is vast and dynamic`, posing difficulties for LLM agents to maintain an up-to-date understanding and deliver accurate responses.
 Secondly, real-world tasks often require `inter-application cooperation`, demanding farsighted planning from LLM agents.
 Thirdly, agents need to identify optimal solutions `aligning with user constraints`, such as security concerns and preferences.